agooddaytowork/tcbhomework/README.md

 go run cmd/poolservice-server/main.go --port 5000
 ```

-The command will spin up a REST API server on localhost port 5000 to serve the endpoints
+The command will spin up a REST API server on localhost, port 5000, to serve the endpoints.

-if port is not specified, a random port will be assigned
+If port is not specified, a random port will be assigned

 sample output: